senthilkumarashok/spark-tutorial/README.md

   * Distributed computing engine for big data and in memory processing
   * Fault tolerance

-RDD
-broadcast variables
+## Key Points - Spark

+ * Spark Client - contains the driver & Spark Context .
-Driver - entry point that contains the spark-context instance Master - scheduling and resource orchestration
+ * Driver - entry point that contains the spark-context instance .
+ * Spark Context - interface used to import , export and computing data  .
+ * Master - scheduling and resource orchestration .
-Worker - Maintain node state and running executors Executor - allocated per job and in charge of executing the tasks from the job Spark Context
+ * Worker - Maintain node state and running executors .
+ * Executor - allocated per job and in charge of executing the tasks from the job .

+# spark computation

+ * Spark computes the network of operations in a graph which is DAG
+ * Each DAG is converted to jobs
+ * Each jobs composed of one or more stages
+ * Each stages composed of one or more tasks

 ## MapReduce Vs Spark